Labour leader confirms party’s stance on student fees and gives his views on the ugliest issues in our society.

 Despite this, Corbyn’s popularity with the public, and younger voters in particular, appears to be as strong as ever.
 Many regarded the close run 2017 election result as significant victory, sending a strong message of defiance against Conservative austerity policies and rattling Teresa May’s ‘strong and stable’ vision.

-Indeed, Labour’s 2017 manifesto racked up plenty of student support, with the promise of abolishing fees and bringing back maintenance grants, something Jeremy remains “absolutely” committed to.
+Indeed, Labour’s 2017 manifesto racked up plenty of student support, with the promise of abolishing fees and bringing back maintenance grants, something Corbyn remains “absolutely” committed to.

-He is fresh from speaking at the launch of Labour’s local election campaign in Trafford, which holds Greater Manchester’s only tory majority and, unfortunately for Jeremy (a lifelong Arsenal fan), is right next to Old Trafford.
+He is fresh from speaking at the launch of Labour’s local election campaign in Trafford, which holds Greater Manchester’s only Tory majority and, unfortunately for Corbyn (a lifelong Arsenal fan), is right next to Old Trafford.

 “It’s a bit weird here being so close to Manchester United,” he confides to us jokingly.